Enhancing image quality prediction with self-supervised visual masking: Self-supervised visual masking

 \subsection{Training and network details}

 For training, we use the KADID dataset \cite{lin19}, which comprises 81 natural images that have been distorted using 25 types of traditional distortions, each at five different levels, making roughly 10k training pairs.
 Note that we train our mask generator network \maskgenerator for all the distortion categories together rather than for one specific category.
-We find that a simple CNN with three convolutional layers, each consisting of 64 channels, suffices for successful training.
+We find that a lightweight CNN with three convolutional layers, each consisting of 64 channels, suffices for successful training.
 ReLU activation is applied after each layer, while we use Sigmoid activation for the final layer to keep the mask values in the range between 0 and 1.
+The computation overhead of our mask generator network is very negligible, and it takes only 12\,ms to compute the mask on a 1080Ti GPU with an input resolution of $768 \times 512 \times 3$.
 Our mapping network \scalernetwork consists of two 32-channel fully connected (FC) ReLU layers, followed by a 1-channel FC layer with Sigmoid activation.
 The batch size for training is set to 4.
 We employ the Adam optimizer \cite{kingma2017adam} with an initial learning rate of $10^{-4}$ and a weight decay of $10^{-6}$.

-\mycfigure{figure_visibility_metrics}{ The visual comparisons of distortion visibility maps for superresolution (upper row) and joint denoising and superresolution (bottom row) tasks as acquired from the PIPAL dataset.
+\mycfigure{figure_visibility_metrics}{ Visual comparisons of distortion visibility maps for Gaussian noise (upper row) and superresolution artifacts (middle and bottom rows).
+The distortion examples are taken from the PIPAL dataset.
 The first two columns present the reference and distorted images, followed by the respective metric predictions: MAE, HDR-VDP-2 \cite{mantiuk2011hdr}, LocVis \cite{wolski2018dataset}, FovVideoVDP \cite{mantiuk2021fovvideovdp}, and our E-MAE.
-As can be seen, the existing metrics tend to overestimate the distortion visibility.
-Note that LocVis and E-MAE have not seen such distortions in their training. } \definecolor{lightgray}{RGB}{230, 230, 230} \definecolor{darkgray}{RGB}{205, 205, 205}
+Here, we additionally visualize the MAE map to better understand the characteristics of each distortion.
+As can be seen, the existing metrics tend to either underestimate or overestimate the distortion visibility.
+Note that LocVis and E-MAE have not seen distorted images with superresolution artifacts in their training.}